daniele77/aricpp/README.md

 Now you must only remember to specify the aricpp and boost paths when compiling your source code.

-## Compilation of the samples
+## Compilation of the examples

-You can find some examples in the directory "samples".
+You can find some examples in the directory "examples".
 Each .cpp file corresponds to an executable.
-You can compile each sample by including aricpp and boost header files and linking boost system, boost program options (and pthread on linux).
+You can compile each example by including aricpp and boost header files and linking boost system, boost program options (and pthread on linux).

-In the directory samples you can also find:
+In the directory examples you can also find:

 * a GNU make file (Makefile)
 * a Windows nmake file (makefile.win)